Have any questions?

 To sum up, FinTech is not a single entity but rather a diverse industry that uses technological progress to solve problems and generate opportunities in the financial services industry.
 It affects everything from the price of a cup of coffee to the way that billion dollar hedge funds allocate their assets.

 One example of a fintech solution tailored for buy-side clients is BlackRock’s Aladdin Risk Management Software.
+It also often being referred to as Order and Execution Management System (OEMS).
+Your Guide to Asset Management Systems 2024

 Key Features: